-- The District's Board Room is not open to the public at this time. - The meeting will be conducted via teleconference using Zoom. - All members of the public seeking to observe and/or to address the local legislative body may participate in the meeting telephonically or otherwise electronically in the manner described below.
+- The District's Board Room is now open to the public and will also be conducted via teleconference using Zoom.

+- All members of the public seeking to observe and/or to address the local legislative body telephonically or otherwise electronically can do so in the manner described below or in person.